gdiaz384/py3TranslateLLM/README.md

 {targetLanguage} | All | The target language specified at the command prompt.
 The literal text is the first entry in `languageCodes.csv`
 {history} | prompt.txt | The rolling history buffer of previously untranslated/translated entry pairs.
 This gets formatted according to the LLM instruction type: chat, instruct, autocomplete.
 {scene} | sceneSummary.txt | The current untranslated lines to use when generating a summary.
+{sceneSummary} | prompt.txt, memory.txt | The current untranslated lines to use when generating a summary.

 Note: If the above is not formatted properly, update the engine.py appropriately or [open an issue] to request support for a specific LLM model.